Tayibe: British Mandate

-State of Israel
+Israel

 During the 1948 Arab–Israeli War, Israeli forces captured the town lands, but not the town itself.
 Tayibe was transferred to Israel as part of the 1949 cease-fire agreement with Jordan.
 According to David Gilmour, "the inhabitants were furious that Abdullah I of Jordan had simply handed them over to Israel but were relieved that they were to be reunited with their land.
 However, the Law of Acquisition of Absentee Property, which was passed in 1950 but made retroactive, was specially devised to take care of cases like this.
 Although they had not moved from their village, the inhabitants were declared 'absentees' and their land 'abandoned property'.
 According to the villagers, they lost 8000 acres of their 11000 acres."